styled-system/styled-system/README.md

 styled-system can be configured with styled-components' [ThemeProvider](https://www.styled-components.com/docs/advanced#theming)

+As opposed to the built-in configurations, arrays given to the `breakpoints`, `space`, and `fontSizes` theme properties can be of arbitrary lengths.

 ```jsx
 import { ThemeProvider } from 'styled-components'
 // or import { ThemeProvider } from 'glamorous'